Bitotetpk20/LocalServerDrop/README.md

 # LocalServerDrop

-A cross-platform Electron desktop application that will act as a local file server sharing with a built-in Express web server, with Multer storage.
+A cross-platform Electron desktop application that will act as a local file sharing server using Express web server, with Multer storage.
 Share files fast across your local network.

 ## What is LocalServerDrop?